Chocolate Cheesecake Chocolate Cake

 While you are waiting for the cream mixture to cool, mix up the cake.

 I just wanted to do a short picture demo on how I use my turbinado.
-Turbinado is sugar in its raw form and tends to be more grainy than white sugar (you can use either in this recipe) to make my cake texture nice and smooth I just drop the turbinado in my Magic Bullet (a blender will work) and turn it on.
+Turbinado is sugar in its raw form and tends to be more grainy than white sugar (you can use either in this recipe).
+To make my cake texture nice and smooth, I just drop the turbinado in my Magic Bullet (a blender will work), and turn it on.

 Then spread the remaining cheesecake mixture on top of the cake and down the sides for the “frosting”.
 Enjoy!